EddyVerbruggen/nativescript-plugin-firebase/README.md

 ### iOS
 The Firebase iOS SDK is installed via Cocoapods, so run `pod repo update` to ensure you have the latest spec.

-### Android
-Install the latest packages 'Google Play Services' and 'Google Repository' in your [Android SDK Manager](http://stackoverflow.com/a/37310513)

 #### Google Play Services Version
 The plugin will default to version 10.0+ of the Android `play-services-base` SDK.